Kumaragupta I: Personal life

 Kumaragupta had at least two sons: Skandagupta and Purugupta.
 The inscriptions of Skandagupta, who became the next king, do not mention the name of his mother, in a departure from the tradition.
 Purugupta was the son of Mahadevi (queen) Anantadevi.
 Historian R. N. Dandekar theorizes that Anantadevi was a Kadamba princess, as the Talagunda pillar inscription suggests that the Kadamba king Kakusthavarman established a matrimonial alliance with the Guptas.

 The Bihar stone pillar inscription of Skandagupta suggests that Kumaragupta also married the sister of one of his ministers.
 As mentioned above, Ghatotkacha-gupta (not to be confused with the earlier king Ghatotkacha) was probably a son or younger brother of Kumaragupta.

 The Chinese traveler Xuanzang mentions Budhagupta after king Shakraditya (identified as Kumaragupta I by some scholars) while naming the patrons of the Nalanda monastery.
 Based on this, historian R. K. Mukherjee theorizes that Budhagupta was also a son of Kumaragupta I. However, the epigraphic evidence makes it clear that Budhagupta was a son of Kumaragupta II, not Kumaragupta I.

 Religion

 Epigraphic evidence indicates that various faiths including Shaivism, Vaishnavism, Buddhism, and Jainism, flourished during Kumaragupta's reign.
-He constructed several Buddhist monasteries at Nalanda.
 Kumaragupta's silver coins describe him as a devotee of the god Vishnu (parama-bhagavata or bhagavata).
 His gold, silver, and copper coins feature Vishnu's vahana Garuda.
 He was also a devotee of the war god Karttikeya (also known as Skanda): his coins feature Karttikeya seated on a peacock.
 He named his son Skandagupta after the god, and his own name "Kumara" appears to have been based on another name of the god.

+He may have built Buddhist monasteries at Nalanda.
 According to the Buddhist writers Xuanzang (7th century) and Prajnavarman (8th century), the University at Nalanda was established by a king called Shakraditya.
 Modern scholars identify king Shakraditya with Kumaragupta based on the following points: